sxs-collaboration/spectre/docs/Installation/Installation.md

 For instructions on installing SpECTRE on clusters please refer to the \ref installation_on_clusters "Installation on clusters" page.

+### Quick Start Using Visual Studio Code and Docker

+If you're new to spectre, a good place to start is our \ref quick_start_docker_vscode "quick start guide" for setting up and using spectre with Visual Studio Code and Docker.

 ### Dependencies

 #### Required: